 After you determine your income, the next step is to look at your bills and figure out how to make this money last until your next paycheck.

 Look at your expenses and prioritize them.
 Remember, this is not a normal budget.
 This is an emergency budget to get you through the furlough.
 This means guessing about how long it will be until your next paycheck.
 If you have the savings, come up with a 60-day plan.
 If not, at least look at a 30-day plan.

 Not everyone’s plan will be the same.
 You need to do some research and figure out what is right for you.
 Some good places to start for information and ideas are the federal credit union websites.
-Try Navy FCU, or Pentagon FCU.
+Some even may have financial assistance programs in place like Navy FCU, or Pentagon FCU.

 Prioritize Your Expenses

 Figure out what bills you have coming due in the next 30 to 60 days and what money you have to pay these bills.
 Now let’s figure out how to prioritize the bills.

 As a bankruptcy lawyer who is skilled in budgeting to pay creditors, here is the order I came up with.
 The most important bills are the ones that make sure you can live your life.
 The second most important will be the ones that are more difficult to catch up later.
 There are some way down the list that you might think are more important – but they are not really because you can deal with them later.
 This is important to understand.

 Think about whether or not this order makes sense for you, or if you should shuffle the order of some of these items: